Srinivasa314/calcite/docs/part1.md

 Then add calcite and deno_core as a dependency in Cargo.toml

-Any function can be used in deno if `#[calcite::deno_op]` is put above it For example let use create a function to multiply two numbers
+Any function can be used in deno if `#[calcite::deno_op]` is put above it.
+For example let us create a function to multiply two numbers
 ```rust
 #[calcite::deno_op]
 fn multiply(a:f64, b:f64) -> f64 {